Which Victor Select Recipes Get

 The ninth ingredient is blood meal.
 Blood meal is a by-product of slaughter and used to make high-protein (very low ash) animal feeds.

 Yet even though some consider it a controversial ingredient, blood meal can still be considered a quality source of animal protein.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Victor product.

-With five notable exceptions…
+With 8 notable exceptions…

-Next, we note the use of tomato pomace.
-Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+First, tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.